ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/03_ligand_behavior/scripts/README.md

-# Ligand Behavior Analysis — 02_5FWJ_apo
+# Ligand Behavior Analysis Script — 02_5FWJ_apo

 ## Overview

-This directory contains the trajectory preprocessing and downstream analyses used for ligand-centered behavior analysis in the **02_5FWJ_apo** system.
+This directory contains trajectory preprocessing scripts and downstream analysis scripts used for ligand-centered behavior analysis in the `02_5FWJ_apo` system.

+The folder label `02_5FWJ_apo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-depleted** receptor setup.

 The workflow includes:

 1. creation of a ligand heavy-atom index group,
 2. trajectory preprocessing to remove periodic boundary condition (PBC) artifacts,
 3. centering and fitting of the trajectory to a stable protein reference frame, and
 4. downstream ligand-focused analyses, including ligand RMSD, ligand center-of-mass (COM) distance, and ligand–protein hydrogen bond analysis.

-Together, these steps were used to evaluate ligand stability, positional retention, and interaction persistence in the **5FWJ apo** system.
+Together, these steps were used to evaluate ligand positional behavior, pocket proximity, and interaction patterns in the **5FWJ metal-depleted** receptor setup.

 ---